ShaimaMm/pr3/README.md

 the data file used in this project: chicago.csv , newyorkcity.csv , chicago.csv

 ### Credits
-Iam so happy , Thanx udacity to give me this chance
+Iam so happy , Thanx udacity to give me this chance.